 Let’s get started!

-The Paleo Diet and The Zone Diet are similar when it comes to their objective:
+While there is no “CrossFit Diet,” The Paleo Diet and The Zone Diet are the most used by CrossFitters and the most endorsed by gyms and the organization.
+The diets are very similar when it comes to their objective:

 They both strive to promote a healthy lifestyle and help athletes become more aware about what they put into their bodies.